brainglobe/cellfinder/README.md

 **Cassified cell candidates.
 Yellow - cells, Blue - artefacts**

 ## Contributing
 Contributions to cellfinder-napari are more than welcome.
-Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).
+Please see the [developers guide](https://brainglobe.info/developers/index.html).

 ## Citing cellfinder